 What we publish

-We publish three to four stories every four months.
-Single stories will be featured for a month or more on our frontpage and then as part of a trimesterly collection on our website.
+We publish five stories every four months.
+Single stories will be featured for three weeks on our frontpage and then as part of a trimesterly collection on our website.
 Articles in Otherwise are published under a Creative Commons license.

 We publish stories that speak the language of lived experience.
 This may be a biography, a portrait, an event, a situation, a historical moment, or an encounter.
 We expect stories to achieve depth, have narrative coherence, and take readers on a journey that deepens understanding and solidarity.

 We urge our authors to tell stories that are dialogic, multivocal and multicentred.
 We oppose modes of storytelling that perpetuate othering narratives.